beekbin/SimpleNN/README.md

 # SimpleNN: a simple neural network framework
 This project builds a simple neural network framework based on python and Numpy.

+### Three kinds of layers
+* Input Layer

+* Output Layer

+   a softmax output layer is provided.

+* Hidden Layer

+   Get input from previous layer, and forward activation to next layer.

+### Activations
+   [Several activation functions](https://github.com/beekbin/SimpleNN/blob/master/nn/activation.py) are provided, and can be plugged into the Hidden Layers.

+### Simple Framework
+   With this [framework](https://github.com/beekbin/SimpleNN/blob/master/nn/simple_nn.py), different neural networks can be built with the Input/Output/Hidden Layers, and the Activate functions.

+# A concrete example
 With this framework, a simple 5-layers neural network is built.
 The [main.py](https://github.com/beekbin/SimpleNN/blob/master/main.py) file demonstrates how to use the simple framework to build the NN, and how to train the NN with `MNIST` dataset. (`CNN` version can be found in another [project](https://github.com/beekbin/simpleCNN).)

-# Achieve 98% correctness on MNIST
+## Achieve 98% correctness on MNIST
 Here is to describe how to use this simple framework to build a neural network, and how to train it on `MNIST` dataset to achieve 98% correctness.

 Even though the network is simple, and the number is not [impressive at all](mnist), it is still interesting to practice the common optimization skills to train a neural network.

-## Nerual Network structure
+### define the nerual network structure
 This neural network has three hidden layers, and a softmax output layer.
 The first two hidden layers uses __tanh__ activation function, the third hidden layer uses the __Relu__ activation function.
 The derivative of __Relu__ function is 1, so it can transmit the errors from output to previous layers with less loss.